Facing opposition, Britain's May will bring Brexit deal back to parliament

 May and her ministers have repeatedly ruled out a replay of the referendum, saying it would deepen rifts and betray voters who backed Brexit by 52 percent to 48 percent in 2016.

-That increases the risk of Britain leaving without a deal on March 29, a scenario some businesses fear would be catastrophic for the world’s fifth largest economy.
+That increases the risk of Britain leaving without a deal, a scenario some businesses fear would be catastrophic for the world’s fifth largest economy.

 The political and economic uncertainty over Brexit is having an impact, with data on Monday showing a drop in consumer spending, falling house prices and growing pessimism in household finances.